-Children in EYFS and Key Stage 1 follow the synthetic phonics approach, using the ‘Letters and Sounds’ framework, which we deliver through the 'Floppy's Phonics Sounds and Letters scheme.
+Children in EYFS and Key Stage 1 follow the synthetic phonics approach which we deliver through the 'Floppy's Phonics Sounds and Letters scheme.
 It’s an approach to teaching phonics in which individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words.

 The Floppy’s Phonics Sounds and Letters programme teaches the letter/s-sound correspondences of the English alphabetic code explicitly and comprehensively for reading, spelling and handwriting:

 - Systematic and structured with inbuilt rigorous revision to ensure the success of every child